GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 | <img src={require("../../assets/message-list-date-separator-static.png").default} /> | <img src={require("../../assets/message-list-date-separator-custom.png").default} /> |

 :::important
-`Date Separator` is a type of `ChatMessageDecorationView` and its creation flow is going through the `ChatMessageListVCDelegate`.
-Both `ChatChannelVC` and `ChatThreadVC` have been updated to correctly configure `Date Separator` based on the `Components.default.messageListDateSeparatorEnabled` configuration flag.
+`Date Separator` is a type of `ChatMessageDecorationView` and its creation flow goes through the `ChatMessageListVCDelegate`.
+Both `ChatChannelVC` and `ChatThreadVC` configure `Date Separator` based on the `Components.default.messageListDateSeparatorEnabled` configuration flag.

 In the case where you are overriding the `func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell` method from `ChatMessageListVC` you may want to ensure that:
 1. You either call `super.tableView(tableView, cellForAt: indexPath)` at some point in your code or
-2. You implement the `ChatMessageListVCDelegate` method that manages `ChatMessageDecorationView`
+2. You implement and call the `ChatMessageListVCDelegate` method that manages `ChatMessageDecorationView`
 :::

 ## Advanced Customizations